Company Number: 4413282

 to hold office until the next District AGM (at which they shall be eligible for re-election);

-(d) elect the representatives in accordance with Article 5 from the members of the District Committee;
+(d) elect the representative in accordance with Article 5 from the members of the District Committee;

 28. OTHER DISTRICT COUNCIL MEETINGS

 28.1 At least 14 days’ notice shall be given to the clubs affiliated to the District Council of any other District Council meeting.

 28.2 At least 10 days before such meeting, items for the agenda must be received by the District Secretary.

 28.3 At least 5 days before such meeting, three copies of the agenda papers shall be sent to the clubs affiliated to the District Council.

 (a) keep a current register of the clubs affiliated to the District Council;